cometaj2/huckle/README.rst

     Documentation and commands are presented gradually, as incomplete calls are made, to provide users with a way to incrementally discover and learn how CLI calls are issued to an API.

+huckle help

+    This opens up a man page that describes how to use huckle

 Configuration
 -------------